Current as of May 8, 2015 (M42)

 At boot, the panel backlight's brightness is set to 40% (computed linearly) of its maximum level by the boot-splash Upstart job.
 This happens before the boot splash animation is displayed via the ply-image command.

 After powerd starts, it chooses an initial backlight brightness based on the power source (either AC or battery) and the ambient light level (either very bright, i.e. direct sunlight, or something dimmer than that).
-Note that the brightness percentages appearing in powerd's log are not computed linearly; see policy::InternalBacklightController::PercentToLevel() for details.
+Note that the brightness percentages appearing in powerd's log are not computed linearly (see policy::InternalBacklightController::PercentToLevel() for the implementation).
+Given a hardware-specific minimum-visible level and maximum level, the mapping from a percentage to a hardware level is defined as:

 Devices that lack ambient light sensors just use the "normal ambient light" levels listed above.
 Note that these levels may be set differently for different devices.